“Sienese countryside is one of the most beautiful countrysides in the world…

 UNESCO describes Siena as “an outstanding medieval city that has preserved its character and quality to a remarkable degree.”
 The historic center of the city, where the Equity Residences penthouse is located, has preserved its medieval walls construction of which dates as far back as the 15 century.

-Today, Siena is a busy tourist center in the Tuscan region.
+Today, Siena, even though a small city, is a busy tourist center in the Tuscan region.
 Visitors come to the city to see the famous artistic monuments like Siena Cathedral, which contains works of Donatello and Lorenzo Ghiberti.

 Various churches around the city, like the church of San Francisco, still preserve frescoes of a prolific XIV century Italian painter Ambrogio Lorenzetti.
 We recommend walking to the church, which is only a few blocks from our penthouse, to see the famous artists’ frescoes for yourself.